yiisoft/validator/docs/guide/conditional-validation.md

 ## `skipOnEmpty` - skipping a rule if the validated value is "empty"

-By default, missing (when using attributes) and empty values are validated (if the value is missing, it is assumed to be
+Missing/empty values of attributes will still be validated.
+If the value is missing, it is then assumed to be `null`.
-`null`).
-This is undesirable if you want an attribute to be optional.
-To change this behavior, use `skipOnEmpty: true`.
+If you want the attribute to be optional use `skipOnEmpty: true`.

 An example with an optional language attribute: